 In the BBC documentary “Eat, Fast & Live Longer”, television journalist Michael Mosley shares his experience of fasting and its effect on growth hormone.
 You can watch his journey and transformation here.

 Fasting can reduce the side effects of chemotherapy according to Valter Longo, a Gerontological researcher at The University of Southern California.
 He and his team found health advantages of not eating at all.

-They also saw that those mice were 45% less likely to develop cancer and their insulin levels were 90% lower.
-These mice were still able to retain their mental ability and beat the control animals in two kinds of memory tests.
+When they provided less food to the middle-aged mice for two 4-day periods each month, those mice outlived their peers by about 3 months.
+Also, their insulin levels were 90% lower than the control mice and they were 45% less likely to develop cancer.
+Despite less food, these mice were still able to retain their mental ability and beat the control animals in two kinds of memory tests.

-In another study, short-term fasting was as effective as chemotherapeutic agents in delaying the progression of tumors in mice.
-This study concluded, “That multiple cycles of fasting promote differential stress sensitization in a wide range of tumors and could potentially replace or augment the efficacy of certain chemotherapy drugs in the treatment of various cancers.”
+In another study based on the mice model, short-term fasting was found to be as effective as chemotherapeutic agents in slowing down the progression of tumors.
+It can be concluded from the study results that fasting multiple times or say repetitive cycles promote differential stress sensitization in a range of tumors.
+And replace or augment the efficacy of certain chemotherapy drugs used to treat various types of cancer.

 Fasting benefits brain